 EXOS Inspect, a mobile app (released in June 2020) that allows homeowners to conduct virtual home inspections with significantly reduced turnaround time and up to 60% savings in costs.

 As the sole designer on the team, I worked closely with the product manager, data scientists, and key business stakeholders.
-I designed the user journey and mobile interfaces for the self-inspection app.
+I designed the end-to-end user journey and mobile interfaces for the application.

 1.1 Appraisal Modernization

 Over the years, digitization has transformed the broader mortgage process by reducing turn times, providing new levels of transparency, and enabling a streamlined consumer experience.
 It also has been one of the company’s major missions and focuses.
 In the field of home appraisal, an interesting opportunity presents itself with the growth in modern technology: A virtual inspection product that removes the dependency on an external vendor for the home inspection, and gives control to the homeowner.

 In the summer of 2019, as a product design intern, I was assigned to this experimental project, together with the product manager intern.
 Given the brand new concept with no existing product on the market, the two of us were challenged to create the proof-of-concept from scratch and deliver a polished demo that can be presented to potential clients.

 1.2 Conventional Home Inspection Painpoints

 A home inspection gives homeowners an opportunity to discover potential issues within the home.
 The appraisal value based on the inspection result is one of the major factors in loan approval decisions.
 Despite being an essential step in the mortgage process, we discovered that conventional on-site inspections could face the following disadvantages: